Social Media Advertising | Using Social Media Marketing Tools

 Next, go to ads.google.com and click Start now.
 Here you can choose your main advertising goal out of the following options.
 Please refer to the screenshot below for how this step will appear on the Google Ads platform as well as the exact verbiage utilize on the website.
 One of their propelling questions as you begin the process is “What’s your main advertising goal?”
 This question not only prompts discussion on overall goals, but directs the creation of short-term and long-term goals.

 Step 2: Providing Business Information

+The next step to using this social media marketing tool requires user input on your business's information.
 When prompted, provide your business name as you would like it to appear on your ad.
 Provide the website link that users will arrive at once they click your ad.
 Please refer to the screenshot below for how this step will appear on the Google Ads platform as well as the exact verbiage utilize on the website.